MengRao/pollnet/README.md

 ## pollnet
-Pollnet contains come header only network libs for tcp, udp or ethernet data processing on Linux.
-Most of its APIs are non-blocking nor event-driven for simplicity and low-latency purposes, which requires the user to frequently poll the lib to receive new data from the network.
+Pollnet contains some header only network libs for tcp, udp or ethernet data processing on Linux.
+Most of its APIs are non-blocking nor event-driven for simplicity and low-latency purposes, which requires the user to poll the lib frequently to receive new data from the network.

-Another important feature of pollnet is that it supports low level apis for solarflare network adapters: Tcpdirect and Efvi, providing the same interface as its Socket counterparts, allowing the user to easily switch between Socket and Tcpdirect/Evfi implementation depending on whether or not solarflare NIC is being used.
+Another important feature of pollnet is that it supports low level apis for solarflare network adapters: Tcpdirect and Efvi, providing the same interface as its Socket counterparts, allowing the user to easily switch between Socket and Tcpdirect/Evfi implementations depending on whether or not solarflare NIC is being used.

 ## TCP
 TcpConnection, TcpClient and TcpServer classes are implemented in both Socket and Tcpdirect versions.